whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 Can you imagine living in a culture where everyone accepts responsibility for standing up for what's right and upholding their laws, with each person acting in solidarity with everyone else to ensure that no one is mistreated?

+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #7<br/>Practice Standing for What's Right</div>
+<div class="rev-act-body">When you act on your urge to stand for what's right, you bring justice, connection, and understanding into the world.
+Think about a time you saw someone disrespected, misunderstood, cheated, or attacked, whether on TV or in person.
+How did you respond?
+How could you have taken a stand to make the situation turn out better?
+Look for another instance where someone around you is disrespected, and practice taking a stand to address the disrespect.</div></div>

 ### The Nootka Stand in Solidarity

 In healthy cultures, everyone upholds their laws as a normal way of life, protecting each other whenever the need arises.
 One story from the Nootka illustrates what life is like when everyone stands for what's right together.**